-The following are the deferred tax liabilities recognised by the Group and movements thereof:
+The followings are the deferred tax liabilities recognised by the Group and movements thereof:

 Accelerated tax depreciation

 HK\$'000

-At 1 April 2010 149
+At 1 April 2011 123

 Credit to consolidated statement of comprehensive income

-for the year (note 11) (26)
+for the year (note 11) (62)

-At 31 March 2011 and 1 April 2011 123
+At 31 March 2012 and 1 April 2012 61

 Credit to consolidated statement of comprehensive income

-for the year (note 11) (62)
+for the year (note 11)

-At 31 March 2012 61
+At 31 March 2013 61

-At 31 March 2012, the Group had deductible temporary difference of approximately HK\$1,156,000 (2011: HK\$1,540,000) and unused tax losses of HK\$1,078,000 (2011: Nil).
+At 31 March 2013, the Group had other deductible temporary difference of approximately HK\$1,503,000 (2012: HK\$1,156,000) and unused tax losses of HK\$5,300,000 (2012: HK\$1,078,000).
 The deductible temporary difference and unused tax losses can be carried forward indefinitely.
-No deferred tax asset has been recognised in relation to such deductible temporary difference and unused tax losses as it is not probable that taxable profit will be available against which the deductible temporary difference and unused tax losses can be utilised.
+Deferred tax assets, to the extent of the amount expected to be utilised, has not been recognised in relation to such deductible temporary difference and unused tax losses as the amount involved is considered insignificant.

-DEFERRED TAX LIABILITIES (Continued)
+22. DEFERRED TAX LIABILITIES (Continued)

-No deferred tax liability has been recognised on temporary difference of approximately HK\$17,850,000 (2011: HK\$13,732,000) relating to the undistributed earnings of the subsidiary in the PRC because the Group is in a position to control the timing of the reversal of the temporary difference and it is probable that such difference will not reverse in the foreseeable future.
+No deferred tax liability has been recognised on temporary difference in relation to the undistributed earnings of approximately HK\$21,523,000 (2012: HK\$17,850,000) of the subsidiary in the PRC because the Group is in a position to control the timing of the reversal of the temporary difference and it is probable that such difference will not reverse in the foreseeable future.

-At 31 March 2012, the Group and the Company did not have other material unrecognised deferred tax assets and liabilities (2011: Nil).
+At 31 March 2013, the Group and the Company did not have other material unrecognised deferred tax assets and liabilities (2012: Nil).